 While its oil-producing capacities are growing at a steady rate, the same can’t be said for coal.
 Per EIA, the U.S. coal production rate has been struggling since 2007 and reached a low point in 2016.
 Though 2017 is a lot better, it still failed to go beyond the 800 million ton mark.

 According to CNSNews.com, the United States holds a nearly 380-year supply of coal at its disposal.
-Additionally, BP stated that nearly a quarter of the proven coal reserves in the world are in the said country.
+Additionally, nearly a quarter of the proven coal reserves in the world are in the said country.
 It could significantly boost its coal production by developing better technologies and practices.

 So far, the U.S. is lagging behind some of the top coal producers like China.
 Hopefully, it takes better steps towards coal mining.